Meet Our Instructors

 Kimya was born and raised in Mississippi, currently ranked as the nation's second-worst state in education.
 From a young age, she found herself surpassing her school's curricula and began tutoring peers who struggled in reading and mathematics.
 In order to satisfy her own hunger for knowledge, she turned to other educational opportunities.
 By sophomore year of high school, she had won her state science fair, won her state bridge building competition, placed second in the AASHTO's National Bridge Building competition two years in a row, and held multiple titles in speech and debate competitions around Mississippi.

 Kimya attended Georgetown University and began working at Vohra Method during the second semester of her senior year.
-During undergrad, Kimya continued her passion for education and service by volunteering as an EMT and teaching in her local EMT course, tutoring students for the SAT/ACT, and working as a teacher assistant in Georgetown's Persian Program.
-Through these teaching experiences, Kimya has been able to expand and adapt her teaching methods quickly and creatively to meet students where they are at.
+During undergrad, Kimya continued her passion for education and service by volunteering as an EMT and teaching in her local EMT course, tutoring students for the SAT/ACT, and working as a teaching assistant in Georgetown's Persian Program.
+Through these teaching experiences, Kimya has been able to expand and adapt her teaching methods quickly and creatively to meet students where they are.

 Kimya graduated as a pre-medical student who majored in Russian Studies.
 In addition to working multiple jobs and being involved in many extracurriculars, she graduated with a 3.7 GPA and completed her Honors Thesis in Russian with Distinction.
 She is studying for the MCAT and plans to attend medical school in fall of 2021.